-To determine whether all OUC members submitted the five-year capital plans required by CDOT Rules and Regulations, OIG interviewed CDOT and four other stakeholder agencies.
-For each stakeholder, we asked whether the agency submitted a five-year capital plan, and inquired about any concerns or obstacles that might prevent the submission of such plan.
+To determine whether all OUC members submitted the live-year capital plans required by CDOT Rules and Regulations, OIG interviewed CDOT and four other stakeholder agencies.
+For each stakeholder, we asked whether the

 To determine if CDOT consistently enforced emergency excavation policies, OIG interviewed CDOT management and staff regarding emergency street cuts, and the process for acquiring a permit in an emergency.
 Our inquiry into this process focused specifically on the possibility that contractors might use emergency dig tickets to circumvent CDOT's coordination process.